 - Heat a well-oiled grill or grilling pan to medium heat.
 Place seasoned chicken on the grill, cook 5-6 minutes on each side.
-Remove chicken from grill after ensuring breasts are completely done.
-Place on a plate and set to side, till needed.
+Remove chicken from the grill after ensuring breasts are completely done.
+Place on a plate and set the to side, till needed.

 - Preheat oven to 350 degrees

 - Place dried chilies in a bowl, cover with hot water.
 Cover and let stand for about 25-30 minutes.
 Drain all water off except 1 cup you will need to reserve.
 Place reserved 1 cup of water, and chiles in blender along with organic gluten-free tomato sauce, homemade salsa, garlic, dry oregano, and cumin, blend thoroughly.

 - Place contents of blender in a saucepan.
 Cook on low heat for 15-20 minutes, stirring occasionally.
 Remove from heat when done.
 If the Enchilada sauce seems a bit thin, break up 1 fresh tortilla in sauce and continue cooking and stirring.
 (The tortilla acts like a thickener.)
 Once done place to the side.

 - Meanwhile, shred chicken by either using two forks to break the meat apart or place in food processor and pulse about 4 times.
 Place chicken mixture in a mixing bowl, juice of 1 lime, and 1/4 cup of Enchilada sauce you have been cooking stir to incorporate ingredients.